TheMosquito/deepstream-open-horizon/README.md

 make build
 make dev
 # ... and watch the output as it runs, also connect to its RTSP output stream to verify it works
-Ctrl-C  # To sopt it when you are finished
+Ctrl-C  # To stop it when you are finished
 ```

 8. Publish the container as an open-horizon service and publish an open-horizon software deployment pattern that includes this service